superlinked/VectorHub/docs/articles/improve-raptor-with-rag.md

 client = OpenAI(api_key=openai_api_key)
 ```

+Note: Don't forget to input your open_ai_key above (we'll be using gpt-4 below).

 ### Creating the Chunks

 First, create a directory_path to your source documents.
-(For simplication purposes, our use case example will use just [one financial document](https://www.nttdata.com/global/en/-/media/nttdataglobal/1_files/investors/financial-results/2021/fy2021_fs_3q.pdf) as a source.
-You can of course load any source documents (and alter the query below) in your own experiments!)
+To simplify things, our use case example will use just [one financial document](https://www.nttdata.com/global/en/-/media/nttdataglobal/1_files/investors/financial-results/2021/fy2021_fs_3q.pdf) as a source.
+You can of course load any source documents (and alter the query below) in your own experiments!

+(Note: make sure you use an unencrypted version of this file to avoid errors when PyPDF2 tries to read the file.)

 ```python
 directory_path = '/content/data'